SemicolonManifest/CLD1-ConfigWebServer/README.md

 # script of creation of users

-A script named `createClient.bash` is available on the repository to create clients.
+[A script]() named `createClient.bash` is available on the repository to create clients.

+This script has to be ran as root (with the root account or sudo).